Dizziness and Vertigo

 • Multifactorial or idiopathic

 Occasionally, dizziness and vertigo may be psychogenic.
-Patients with panic disorder, hyperventilation syndrome, anxiety, or depression may present with complaints of dizziness.
+Patients with panic disorder, hyperventilation syndrome, anxiety, or depression may have dizziness.
+Depression, anxiety, or both, are present in up to 50% of patients with chronic dizziness (9).

 Persistent perceptual postural dizziness (PPPD), sometimes described as chronic internal swaying that goes away when lying flat and lasting for over 3 months with no clinical explanation for its persistence, is classified as a chronic functional disorder.
-It can be precipitated by other acute conditions, such as benign paroxysmal positional vertigo (BPPV) or vestibular migraine, or can be a manifestation of an anxiety disorder.
+It can be precipitated by other acute conditions, such as BPPV or vestibular migraine, or can be a manifestation of an anxiety disorder.

-In older patients, dizziness is often multifactorial secondary to drug adverse effects and age-diminished visual, vestibular, and proprioceptive abilities.
-Two of the most common specific causes are disorders of the inner ear: benign paroxysmal positional vertigo and Meniere disease.
+In older patients, dizziness is often multifactorial secondary to medication adverse effects and age-diminished visual, vestibular, and proprioceptive abilities.
+Two of the most common specific causes are disorders of the inner ear: BPPV and Meniere disease.

 Table